pitagoras3/number_converter/README.md

 - APITest
 - ConverterTest

-`APITest` tests connection with API by sending different requests - it is __necesarry__ to have running API during this test (in other case test methods inside this class will mostly fail).
+`APITest` tests connection with API by sending different requests - it is __necessary__ to have running API during this test (in other case test methods inside this class will mostly fail).

 `ConverterTest` class can work without running API - it tests backend methods which are responsible for conversion to specific numeral systems.